ffernandolima/web-screenshot-taker-app/README.md

 # Web Screenshot Taker App
-Web Screenshot Taker App is an application which uses the most known web browers named ChromiumWebBrowser in order to take web screenshots and save them locally.
+Web Screenshot Taker App is an application which uses the most known web brower named ChromiumWebBrowser in order to take web screenshots and save them locally.
 Also the application is able to generate thumbnails based on the web screenshots which have been taken.

 # Dependencies